atheist

 Brief prolegomenon to Christian apologetics

-Many well-intentioned people who take interest in apologetics (especially early on in their journeys) have an unbiblical idea of the apologetic task.
-If you Google "apologetics", you'll be immediately bombarded with content from those apologists who do not hold a Reformed view of man, God and salvation.
-This leads them to offer an apologetic to unbelievers, where the believer and the unbeliever start off on equal footing - and Christianity is offered as the best option out of the many rational options available.
+Many well-intentioned people who take an interest in apologetics (especially early on in their journeys) have an unbiblical idea of the apologetic task.
+If you Google "apologetics", you'll be immediately bombarded with content from apologists who do not hold a Reformed view of man, God and salvation.
+That view leads them to offer unbelievers an apologetic in which believer and unbeliever start off on equal footing, with Christianity presented as the best option among the many rational options available.

-Although hordes of books have been written on a prolegomenon (introduction) to apologetics, it is always taken for granted that the Scripture's teaching on the nature of unbelief is simply irrelevant, or perhaps even wrong.
-As Reformed apologists, we should build an apologetic methodology that is submissive and informed by Scripture, and not build an apologetic on principles that prove to undermine the teaching of Scripture.
+A great many books have been written on a prolegomenon (introduction) to apologetics, and in them it is routinely taken for granted that Scripture's teaching on the nature of unbelief is simply irrelevant, or perhaps even wrong.
+As Reformed apologists, we should build an apologetic methodology that is submissive to and informed by Scripture, and not build on principles that undermine the teaching of Scripture.
 This point comes across clearly in the introduction of the new book by Daniël Akande.

 The following is an extract from Daniel Akande's new book, "The Folly of Unbelief".